tidyparse/tidyparse/tidyparse-web/src/jsTest/cppCompletion/README.md

 filling from those slices.
 These are not separate showcase draws: they come from the same seeded samples sent to clang++ for precision scoring.
 Empty or failed instances and the first rejected sample diagnostic are reported explicitly.
-The summary also distinguishes logical compiler candidates from alpha/token-deduplicated physical candidates and reports bundle and compiler time.
+The summary also distinguishes logical compiler candidates from alpha/token-deduplicated physical candidates and reports candidate-preparation and compiler time.

 Benchmark mode suppresses raw browser-console protocol records on stdout, including Kotlin's `--END_KOTLIN_TEST--` messages.
 Intentional test output still appears through Gradle's test reporter,